mrverrall/go-row/README.md

     sudo ~/go/bin/go-row

 ## Raspberry Pi package (deb)
 Packages can be download from the [releases page](https://github.com/mrverrall/go-row/releases/tag/v0.0.0-alpha).
-Install in your usual way, here is an example via the command line, perfect for a headless system.
+Install in your usual way, here is an example via the command line.
+This method also automatically installs go-row as a service on boot, perfect for a headless system.

     # Download
     wget https://github.com/mrverrall/go-row/releases/download/v0.0.0-alpha/go-row_0.0.0-alpha_armhf.deb